-Assisting elderly patients with healthcare decision making is a complex, difficult process.
-The wishes of the elderly person must be considered with the input of their loved ones and a host of other, significant factors like quality of life, the limits of technology, and the possible expenditure required to maintain a certain level of health.
+Assisting elderly patients with healthcare decision-making is a complex, difficult process.
+The wishes of the older adult must be considered with the input of their loved ones and a host of other significant factors like quality of life, the limits of technology, and the possible expenditure required to maintain a certain health level.

-The assistance of an experienced, competent, and compassionate healthcare professional is essential for helping an elderly person to explore all of the different medical options and potential healthcare paths they could take.
-While experience is one of the best teachers, there are a number of steps you can take now to improve your ability to communicate with elderly patients and assist them with their decision-making process.
+The assistance of an experienced, competent, and compassionate healthcare professional is essential for helping older adults to explore all of the different medical options and potential healthcare paths they could take.
+While experience is one of the best teachers, there are several steps you can take now to improve your ability to communicate with elderly patients and .

-Help the elderly person to be in control
+Help the older adult to be in control.

 One of the best ways to include the patient in decisions is to take the time to explain exactly what the situation is and what their options are.
 It is important that the patient has time to consider the situation, reflect on their options, and discuss the possibilities with their loved ones and friends.